“Silver Dollar Salute” a big part of military commissioning ceremonies

 Becoming a leader of soldiers

 A commissioning ceremony is the culmination of years of study and training.
 It marks the transition from officer trainee to leader of soldiers and results in a cadet becoming a commissioned officer.
 This is also when new officers present a silver dollar to the enlisted service member who gives them their first salute as an officer.
 It acknowledges the respect due the new rank and position.
 The first saluter is typically the person who provided the most help and support throughout the officer training program.

 A time-honored tradition

-The “Silver Dollar Salute” is a revered tradition dating back to the 19th century.
+The “Silver Dollar Salute” is a revered tradition in the U.S. armed forces that dates back to the 19th century.
 The coin presentation is a token of appreciation for the enlisted member’s guidance and mentoring.
 The coin recipient will then follow the military career of the newly-commissioned officer.
 In the event the officer should reach the rank of general, the enlisted service member will give the silver dollar back to symbolize completion of the cycle of leadership.